Hemanth1170/project7/README.md

 ## project7

-Master Detail using nested views
+Master Detail using nested views, used concepts like routing and controlAggregation

 ### Starting the generated app